saltstack/salt-enhancement-proposals/delayed-state-rendering.md

 To do this, we add a new requisite called `delayed_render`, that takes a list of things render and execute after the state that has the requisite in it finishes.
 This list contains either sections enclosed by a custom jinja tag similar to `block` called `delayed_block`, or the names of entire sls files in the same way as given in other requisites.

 It is important to note that we don't want to mark a state directly to indicate its render should be delayed.
-Instead, we want the abillity to mark *jinja* as needing to be rendered later.
-We don't want to render a single state later - we want to render jinja later that contains a state, or states.
+Instead, we want the abillity to mark *Jinja* as needing to be rendered later.
+We don't want to render a single state later - we want to render Jinja later that contains a state, or states.
 Doing this allows for loops, conditionals, [Salt's special context vars like `salt` and `grains`](https://docs.saltstack.com/en/latest/ref/states/vars.html), and the full power of the render machinery.
-This allows for accessing and building logic around data at delayed render time, that did not exist at the render of the calling state.
+This allows for accessing and building logic around data at delayed render time, where that data did not exist at the render of the calling state.

 Here are several examples of how state files could use this